 No previous experience is needed, as training will be provided for both beginning and experienced stagehands.
 Be sure to bring clothes for painting as well as black pants and a long-sleeved black shirt.
 Remember, in any production, the most important people wear black!

-Stage crew campers will not have auditions, but they need to report to the gym stage after completing registration.
+Stage crew campers do not have auditions, but campers need to report to the gym stage after completing registration.